5 people favorited this theater

 Located in Leeds city centre at the junction of Quebec Street and Wellington Street, by City Square.
 Opened on 5th June 1922 with Lillian Gish and Richard Barthelmess in D.W.
 Griffith’s “Way Down East”.
 Over 50,000 people attended the Majestic Picture Theatre in its first week of operation.
 It was designed by architects Pascal J. Stienlet of Newcastle upon Tyne and J.C.
 Maxwell, and built for Leeds Picture Playhouse Ltd.

 The Majestic Picture Theatre suited its name entirely.
 The wide spacious auditorium, with a single balcony seated 2,500 and was richly decorated with wall motifs and an enormous plaster frieze.
 It had its own symphony orchestra conducted by Francois Grandpierre and a grand organ which was built by Messrs Vincent of Sunderland, which had 3Manuals and 33 speaking stops.
+The projection box was located in the rear stalls beneath the balcony.
 The cinema also contained a restaurant and there was a ballroom in the basement.

 Together with the 1911 Picture House (demolished) and the 1932 Paramount Theatre (later Odeon Headrow closed 2001), the Majestic Cinema was one of the premiere cinemas in the city throughout its life.